 While they were there, however, a truckload of mulch arrived – and the crew sprung into action with shovels and wheelbarrows, making short shrift of the heavy job of spreading the wood chips around the community garden.

 The story does not end there, however.
-While helping out with the mulch, word came that an SUV had crashed into a building and collapsed the scaffolding at Remsen and Henry streets, just a few blocks away.
+While helping out with the mulch, word came that an SUV had crashed into a building and collapsed the scaffolding at Remsen and Henry Streets, just a few blocks away.
 The crew dropped their shovels and raced to the scene.
-(See story about the crash here.)

 After securing the site, closing Henry Street and assisting NYPD and the Office of Emergency Management, the firefighters headed back to the garden to help finish the mulch spreading.